LoopKit/loopdocs/docs/gh-actions/gh-update.md

 In the Loop app, once installed on your phone, tap on Settings -> Support -> Issue Report.
 The graphic below shows an example of the Build Details included in the report.

-* The `profileExpiration` listed here is irrelevant - the app expires when the TestFlight expiration indicates - a later version of Loop 3 will probably capture that date and provide a notification in the app; but for now, you must remember
+* The `profileExpiration` listed here is irrelevant - the app expires when the TestFlight expiration indicates
     * Pro Tip: Add a calender reminder for your next build
 * An app built with GitHub will display a `sourceRoot` that starts with `/Users/runner/work/LoopWorkspace`
     * The `buildDateString` is when the app was built and transferred to TestFlight, not when it was installed on your phone